vandium-io/lambda-tester/README.md

 * Works asynchronously like Lambda does
 * Detects resource leaks [experimental]
 * Supports Promises
-* Easily integrates with test frameworks
+* Easily integrates with test frameworks (Mocha and Jasmine)
 * Handlers can be loaded and removed after execution
 * Lightweight and won't impact performance
 * Maps the environment variable `LAMBDA_TASK_ROOT` to the application's root
 * Automatically loads .env files
-* Works with Node 4.3.2+
+* Works with Node 4.3.2

 ## Installation
 Install via npm.